Coevolutionary Dynamics of Actions and Opinions in Social Networks: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we establish a general convergence result for the proposed coevolutionary dynamics, which is one of the main theoretical contributions of this work.
+In this section, we establish a general convergence result for the proposed coevolutionary dynamics for homogeneous agents, which is one of the main theoretical contributions of this work.
 To keep the exposition clear, the proofs for each theorem, lemma or corollary are presented in the Appendix.

 In Section~\ref{sec:model}, we presented our coevolutionary model in a game-theoretic framework, casting the update mechanism as a best-response dynamics to the payoff function \eqref{eq:f_function}.
 Our convergence analysis is thus inspired by game-theoretic methods, in particular the theory of potential games~\cite{monderer1996potential}.
 To begin, we introduce the following function and establish two associated technical results that prove the function is in fact a potential function for the coevolutionary game: